We Have Never Been Sophisticated: Introduction

 \section{Introduction}

-In an influential recent paper, Neil \citet{DewarSoph} advances a doctrine that he dubs \emph{sophistication} about symmetries.\footnote{Since circulating any early version of this paper, several colleagues have suggested in conversation and correspondence that although Dewar introduced the terminology of ``internal'' and ``external sophistication'', his treatment is not the authoritative one, and that some other usage has been adopted in the subsequent literature, especially very recently \citep[e.g.][]{Gomes,ReadVIBES,MarchIntrinsic,Jacobs+March}.
-Our focus here is on the (in our view, influential) distinction Dewar draws in the body of his paper; we have not attempted to engage in depth with this more recent work.
-We welcome other attempts to sharpen the distinctions Dewar seeks to draw---though as we argued below, even if the distinction can be drawn precisely, we maintain that it does not track anything conceptually significant for physics.} Roughly, the reasoning goes as follows.
+In an influential recent paper, Neil \citet{DewarSoph} advances a doctrine that he dubs \emph{sophistication} about symmetries.\footnote{ Since circulating an early version of this paper, several colleagues have suggested in conversation and correspondence that although Dewar introduced the terminology of ``internal sophistication'' and ``external sophistication'', his treatment is not the authoritative one, and that some other usage has been adopted in the subsequent literature, especially very recently \citep[e.g.][]{Gomes,ReadVIBES,MarchIntrinsic,Jacobs+March}.
+Our focus here is on the (in our estimation, influential) distinction Dewar draws in the body of his paper.
+In our view, more recent discussions either suffer from the same problems as Dewar's, or else simply change the subject.
+We will substantiate this claim in footnote \ref{fn:relativity}, after we have laid out Dewar's views and our response, by discussing a recent attempt by \citet{March+Read} to give precise definitions of reduction and internal sophistication intended to track the more recent literature.} Roughly, the reasoning goes as follows.
 Many philosophers of physics maintain that when a physical theory exhibits symmetries, it is, \emph{ipso facto}, flawed.
 This is because it is believed that a theory with symmetries posits or has or otherwise invokes ``excess'' structure, viz., whatever varies under application of the symmetry transformations.
 (An effort to make these ideas more precise will be made below.)
 Given such a theory, a common strategy is to seek out an alternative theory, empirically equivalent to the first, that does not have symmetries.
 This alternative theory, on Dewar's terminology, is said to be a \emph{reduced} theory, and the strategy just described is called \emph{reduction}.
 But according to Dewar, reduction is neither the only nor the obviously best option.
 Instead, he argues, one could also pursue \emph{sophistication}.
-Rather than change the theory itself---that is, its syntax or formalism---one changes how one interprets the theory.
-On this strategy, one still denies physical significance to the symmetry-variant features of the theory, but one does not eliminate them from the theory's syntax.
+Rather than change the theory itself---that is, its syntax or formalism---one changes how one interprets the theory.\footnote{In the first instance, Dewar means ``formally interpret'', as in the sense of formal semantics.
+In what follows, we sometimes elide the difference between ``theory'' as a syntactic object and ``theory'' as that plus a (formal) interpretation.
+For instance, we will use ``sophisticated theory'' as shorthand for ``theory formally interpreted in a sophisticated manner'', in contrast with ``reduced theories''.
+There is also a further issue regarding how to interpret theories as bearing on their worldly subject matter, which we return to in section \ref{sec:auxiliary}.
+The differences in formal interpretation strategies that Dewar discusses are meant to bear on interpretation is this other sense, but how they do so is not our focus here.
+(See \citet[\S 3]{Halvorson+etal} for a discussion of the relationship between formal interpretation and interpretation in the other sense.)} On this strategy, one still denies physical significance to the symmetry-variant features of the theory, but one does not eliminate them from the theory's syntax.